RMS Founder, President & CEO

 I broke away from pharmacy for a few years while I attended the United States Air Force Academy and then went on to pilot training to become a C-141 pilot and eventually a T-37 instructor pilot (IP).
 Long story short, I found flying the C-141 boring but I loved being a T-37 IP because the plane was highly acrobatic, and I loved “yankin’ and bankin’”.
 But, as they say, “you can’t fly upside down forever”, and eventually I landed back in the world of pharmacy.
 I gave corporate America a shot and much like the C-141, quickly decided we were not meant for each other.

 So that brings us to RMS.
-It’s hard to believe we just started our 18th year of this adventure.
-As I’ve witnessed pharmacy change, my passion for helping pharmacies and business owners successful with innovative technology has only increased.
+It’s hard to believe we just started our 23rd year of this adventure.
+As I’ve witnessed pharmacy change, my passion for helping pharmacies and business owners succeed with innovative technology has only increased.
 I love coming to work.
 I love the people I work with every day.
 I love the company we’ve created together.
 And I hope that shows to all of you every single day.

 But I’m not all about work – that’s for sure.
 My favorite shirt, which I wear to work almost every Monday, says “Do More of What Makes You Happy” – words I live by.
 Skiing, snowboarding, boating, and hiking are my current passions.
 I also love to travel, but COVID has put a temporary halt on that.
 I’ll let the pictures tell the rest.